mollybeach/honeyvaiult/QUICKSTART.md

-# HoneyVaiult Quick Start Guide
+# Praxos Quick Start Guide

-Get up and running with HoneyVaiult in 5 minutes.
+Get up and running with Praxos in 5 minutes.

 ## Prerequisites Check